zxol/airbnbapi/README.md

 ---
 Hi there!
-*This library is not associated with airbnb.com and should only be used for non-profit and educational reasons.*
+*Disclaimer: this library is not associated with airbnb.com and should only be used for non-profit and educational reasons.*
 This is a pre 1.0 library.
 Please request endpoints and functionality as repo issues.
 Collaborators wanted!
 # Essential Info
 - All functions return __promises__
 - Batch functions are limited to 50 elements at a time
-- You will need to supply a token for every logged in call (You may be asking, why not "initialize and forget"?
-Answer: I needed a stateless pattern for my project)
+- You will need to supply a token for every logged in call
 - Error reporting and data validation is weak at this stage!

 # Reference